liberland/docs/blockchain/for-developers-and-testers/evm-smart-contracts.md

 - **Hardhat/Truffle**: Configure with Liberland RPC endpoint
 - **Remix IDE**: Connect via MetaMask or direct RPC
 - **ethers.js/web3.js**: Use standard libraries with Liberland provider

-For detailed instructions on using MetaMask with Liberland, see [MetaMask Integration Guide](link-to-metamask-guide).

 ## Using Polkadot JS Interface